Abstract Guidelines – MISWeek 2018

 • All work must be original and unpublished.
 No materials should be submitted that have been previously presented or previously published.

 • All persons whose papers are accepted by the Abstract Review Committee for presentation must be paid registrants and be present at the conference.
-In the event a substitute will take the place of the original presenter, SLS must be notified at least 4 weeks prior to the meeting.
+In the event a substitute will take the place of the original presenter, SLS must be notified at least 4 weeks prior to the meeting and a disclosure affidavit must be completed/received for the substitute presenter.
 Scholarships are available for SLS Member Residents, Fellows-in-Training, Medical Students, and Affiliated Medical Personnel.
 Click here for information on becoming a member and qualifying for the scholarship.
 Already a Resident, Fellow-in-Training, Medical Student, or Affiliated Medical Personnel member?
 Just log-in before registering online and the scholarship rate will automatically appear on your registration form.

-• Each author is limited to the submission of TWO ABSTRACTS as the primary author.
+• Each author is limited to the submission of TWO ABSTRACTS as the primary author and/or presenter.

-• An employee of a commercial interest, as defined by the ACCME, may not serve as an author and/or presenter during an accredited CME session when the topic to be discussed is relevant to the products and services of the company.
+• An owner, medical director, or employee of a commercial interest, as defined by the ACCME, may not serve as an author and/or presenter during an accredited CME session.
 The ACCME defines a commercial interest as “any entity producing, marketing, re-selling, or distributing health care goods or services consumed by, or used on, patients.”
+Those with a commercial interest as defined by the ACCME may be considered for participation in an Open Forum Non-CME session.

 • According to ACCME & SLS Guidelines and Resolution of Conflict of Interest Policies, educational materials that are part of a CME activity, such as slides, abstracts and handouts, cannot contain any advertising, corporate logo, trade name or a product-group message of an ACCME-defined commercial interest.